 - a.
-Be prepared in walk sequence according to schemes prescribed by the USPS (see 245.6.8 through 245.6.9 in Preparing Enhanced Carrier Route Letters). - b.
+Be prepared in walk sequence according to schemes prescribed by the USPS (see 245.6.8 through 245.6.9). - b.
 Meet the density requirement of at least 90% or more of the active residential addresses or 75% or more of the total number of active possible delivery addresses on each carrier route receiving this mail.
-Pieces bearing a simplified address must meet the coverage standards in 602.3.0, Use of Alternative Addressing.
+Pieces bearing a simplified address must meet the coverage standards in 602.3.0.
 Multiple pieces per delivery address do not count toward this density standard.